pauljpardo/RocaNews/README.md

 ## Post-MVP

 - _Implement Authorization_
+- _Users will be able to create account_
 - _Users will be able to like comments and posts_
 - _Timestamps to comments_
 - _User avatars next to username_
-- _Create profiles for user where user can view their liked articles_
+- _Create My Profile page where user can view their liked articles_
+- _Loading Screen animations_

 ***